Let me be frank with you. Sewing can be hard on the body, especially if you get into the flow and sew for long stretches of time without a break.

 Rule #1: Never sew continuously.
 In between different steps, always lean back and rest your back for a minute or two.

 Rule #2: Take frequent breaks.
-It’s not good for your body to sit, hunched over your machine for long stretches of time.
-Set a timer to go off every 30 minutes, and when it goes off: GET UP, stretch, walk around, roll your shoulders, and drink a glass of water.
+It’s not good for your body to sit, hunched over your machine for long stretches of uninterrupted time.
+So set a timer to go off every 25, 45, 60, or 90 minutes, whichever makes sense to you.
+Then, take a 10 to 30 minute break.
+GET UP, stretch, roll your shoulders, exercise, walk around, have lunch, and drink a glass of water.

 Rule #3: Just like your fabric must have perfect right angles if it is to drape well and be comfortable to wear, you will sew comfortably when YOUR body also honors right angles.